 Apple Pay setup guide

-Before making apple pay request to Moyasar, you need to meet all requirements in this guide.
+Before making a successful apple pay request to Moyasar, you need to meet all requirements in this guide.

 Merchant server must be compliant to Apple in order to make Apple Pay up and running, and that is by following the requirements below: